Quantum Internet: Technologies, Protocols, and Research Challenges: The Quantum Internet

 \subsection{Stages of quantum internet}

-As with any developing technology especially as sophisticated as the quantum internet, the implementation is only possible in stages.
-The different stages of the quantum internet have been categorised by the amount of incremental functionality available to the quantum devices or end nodes in~\cite{wehner18}.
+As with any developing technology, especially as sophisticated as the quantum internet, the implementation is only possible in stages.
+The different stages of the quantum internet have been categorised by the amount of incremental functionality

+available to the quantum devices or end nodes in~\cite{wehner18}.
 The summary of the stages of quantum internet development is given in Table~\ref{tab:qi_stages}.

 Stage 1 of the quantum internet initiates the quantum internet with basic point-to-point quantum key distribution (QKD) setups that depend on trusted intermediate nodes for key relay and security \cite{scarani09, salvail10}.
 It primarily features networks where end-to-end quantum communication is absent, relying on secure key generation between adjacent nodes using trusted nodes.
 To bolster security against potentially untrusted nodes, measurement-device-independent QKD protocols are employed, enhancing security without relying on the trustworthiness of measurement devices \cite{lo12}.
 At this stage, the lack of end-to-end qubit entanglement prevents support for distributed quantum computing or quantum sensing.
 However, progress toward these goals begins with the ability of nodes to prepare and transmit a one-qubit state to any other node in the network.
 The transmission and measurement processes leverage post-selection, wherein only successful events—those where qubits are detected and measured correctly—are retained.
-Undetected or "lost" qubits are disregarded.
+Undetected or ``lost" qubits are disregarded.

 This post-selected distribution of entanglement works as follows: a sender node prepares a pair of entangled qubits, retains one, and sends the other to a receiving node.
 If the receiving node successfully detects the transmitted qubit, the entanglement is confirmed and preserved.
 Although this method does not enable the deterministic transmission of arbitrary quantum states, it establishes a foundation for more sophisticated quantum operations in future stages.